jacopofar/RDRPOSTagger-python-3/README.md

 **RDRPOSTagger** is a robust, easy-to-use and language-independent toolkit for POS and morphological tagging.
 It employs an error-driven approach to automatically construct tagging rules in the form of a binary tree.
 The main properties of RDRPOSTagger are as follows:

-- RDRPOSTagger obtains fast performance in both learning and tagging process.
+- RDRPOSTagger obtains very fast performance in both learning and tagging process.

 - RDRPOSTagger achieves a very competitive accuracy in comparison to the state-of-the-art results.
 See experimental results including performance speed and tagging accuracy for 13 languages in our *AI Communications* article.